liquibase/gradle-liquibase-plugin/README.md

       output files.
     - Users can specify `-PliquibaseOutputFile=myFile` to send output to a specific file.
 If specified, this command line option always wins.

+3. The Liquibase `execute-sql` command works with either SQL strings or SQL files.
+The `executeSql` task only supports SQL strings.
+The plugin creates an `executeSqlFile` task for running SQL files.
+Under the covers, they run the same `execute-sql` command.

 There are 3 basic parts to using the Liquibase Gradle Plugin.
 Including the plugin, setting up the Liquibase runtime dependencies, and configuring the plugin.
 Each step is described below.